cs3216/cs3216.github.io/assignments/facebook/index.md

 route change event.
 Figuring out how this can be achieved will be left as an exercise for you.

 <div class="box">
-  <strong class="milestone-counter"></strong> Embed Google Analytics on all your pages and
+  <strong class="milestone-counter">Milestone 11:</strong> Embed Google Analytics on all your pages and
   give us a screenshot of the report.
 Make sure the different page views are being tracked!
 </div>